 Have you always wanted to know more about that volume of poetry that belonged to cousin Blanche?
 Wondered how to preserve Uncle Joe’s letters from the front?
 Or maybe you just need some tips on starting that rare book collection?

 Bring your questions to the experts at the Friends of Vanderbilt’s Libraries Antiquarian Book and Manuscript Roadshow on November 7 at 6:00 p.m. in the Central Library Community Room.

-While the date is yet to be determined, we will have professional librarians, conservators, and appraisers on hand to help you with all your bibliographic questions.
+Professional librarians, conservators, and appraisers will be on hand to help you with all your bibliographic questions.
 Learn such things as how to identify a first edition, why marginalia can increase the value of your old book, and how to preserve your family’s library.

 Refreshments will be served and attendees will have an opportunity to become a Friend of Vanderbilt Libraries by “adopting” a book.